h0lmes/mockservice/README.md

 4. **Request parameters** (`/api/v1/account?id=1`).
 5. **Mock-Variable** header (see section below).

+> Note.
+Variables passed via **Mock-Variable** header
+> (which is #5 on the list) will be written into the Map the last
-> For example, variables passed via **Mock-Variable** header have the highest precedence and would replace any variables with the same name from other sources.
+> replacing any variables with the same name that are already in the `map`
+> thus having the highest precedence.

-Example of JSON payload (body):
+Example of a request payload (JSON body):

     {
         "key1": "value 1",